fjank/vulnerable-java-xml-1/README.md

 methods in java.

 ## Notes
+* DOM: is served at the root (/) of the application, is vulnerable to XXE, but does not contain the actual attack.
+The other endpoints contains a default attack-vector.
 * Schema: demonstrates error based XXE (only the beginning of the file is leaked).
 * Validator: you need to start your own OOB server using FTP.
 Usually you also need to host an evil.dtd, but this server answers to evil.dtd, with defaults to requesting localhost:2121.